The Vegetative State: A Fate Worse

 -- judges, the Florida Legislature and Governor

 have intervened to decide whether she should live

 or die 13 years after collapsing in her home.
 This

 should be an important lesson for anyone who does

 may be called a bad death.
-One study found
+One study found that:

 desires concerning treatment neglected,